 What is incredible about InPixio is that it is a combination of photo editor tools as well as five different image enhancing and editor software – such as Photo Eraser, Photo Maximizer, Photo Focus, Photo Clip and Photo Cutter.

-Although the free version of InPixio is quite limited in terms of functionality and features, there are still quite a lot of tools you can use to improve your images.
+Although InPixio as a free alternative to Photoshop is quite limited in terms of functionality and features, there are still quite a lot of tools you can use to improve your images.
 For example, the app offers textures, frames, and a different range of filters.
 Does not sound that bad for free Photoshop alternative.

 The bottom line